 January 2018 - April 2020

-We published the research titled Learning Semantic Relationships of Geographical Areas based on Trajectories at the IEEE MDM 2020 Conference and received Best Paper Award.
+• We published the research titled Learning Semantic Relationships of Geographical Areas based on Trajectories at the IEEE Mobile Data Management Conference 2020 Versailles, France, and received Best Paper Award.

 EECS, Lassonde School of Engineering, York University

 I have been TAing multiple courses at the Electrical Engineering and Computer Science (EECS) department.

 • Courses: Programming for Mobile Computing EECS 1022 - Introduction to Database Systems EECS 3412 - Object Oriented Programming from Sensors to Actuators - EECS 1021 - Software Design - EECS 3311

 Tasks include: directing tutorials, exam invigilation, final and midterm exam review sessions, grading assignments/exams, office hour duties.
 OOP, Java, Android Studio, IntelliJ

 Swedish National Infrastructure for Computing, Uppsala University

 • Designed a framework inside SNIC using Apache Spark, SparkR & Jupyter Notebook to simplify computations of highly parallel scientific applications.

 • Our project enabled researchers to seamlessly deploy their applications on the spark server and scale it to multiple worker nodes as needed.